 When working an office job, there are many culprits which can often cause improper postures.
 One regular activity which causes the shoulders to rise is talking on the phone, whether it’s through a cell phone or a desk phone.
 Other individuals just outright hold the phone with their shoulders.
 This action can cause an even stronger contraction, leading to more intense pain.
 In other situations, desk height and monitor height may also contribute to an individual’s pain and discomfort.
 A desk that is too high often forces the individual to raise their arms up, therefore causing shoulder elevation.
 A monitor which is set too low, together with sitting in an unsupportive chair, promotes forward head posture.
 Even carrying large bags causes the body to slump forward.
 Making sure that your desk is set up correctly can help decrease your risk of developing this type of tension headaches.

-Any type of auto collision can lead to whiplash and other injuries, however, whiplash occurs most frequently during rear-end impacts in a car.
-Whiplash occurs when the head suddenly moves back-and-forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
+Any type of auto collision can lead to whiplash and other injuries.
+However, whiplash occurs most frequently during rear-end impacts in a car.
+Whiplash occurs when the head suddenly moves back and forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
 This type of injury can also be caused by trauma from a sports injury or other type of accident.
-The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels and other tissues.
-When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that results in pain, whiplash headaches and other symptoms.
+The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels, and other tissues.
+When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that result in pain, whiplash headaches, and other symptoms.

 The symptoms of whiplash generally develop immediately after the automobile accident, although occasionally, the pain and discomfort can take up to several days, weeks, or even months to manifest.
 The pain is often in the form of whiplash headaches.